fluttercandies/candies_analyzer_plugin/README.md

 1. delete .plugin_manager folder

-Note, `analyzer_plugin` folder will be copy into following, and it has cache.
+Note, `analyzer_plugin` folder will be copyed into `.plugin_manager` and create a folder base on encrypt plugin path.

 macos:  `/Users/user_name/.dartServer/.plugin_manager/`